nsrau/azure-docs.it-it/articles/time-series-insights/how-to-connect-power-bi.md

 ms.service: time-series-insights
 ms.topic: conceptual
 ms.date: 01/07/2020
-ms.openlocfilehash: 1f6b753052b882b75884503f8c05f34b8cead821
+ms.openlocfilehash: 22053bdc3a9836b76aa92303234a095cac6448ef
-ms.sourcegitcommit: 380e3c893dfeed631b4d8f5983c02f978f3188bf
+ms.sourcegitcommit: 12a26f6682bfd1e264268b5d866547358728cd9a
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 01/08/2020
+ms.lasthandoff: 01/10/2020
-ms.locfileid: "75749352"
+ms.locfileid: "75863843"
 ---
-# <a name="visualize-data-from-time-series-insights-in-power-bi"></a>Visualizzare i dati da Time Series Insights in Power BI
+# <a name="visualize-data-from-time-series-insights-in-power-bi"></a>Visualize data from Time Series Insights in Power BI

-Azure Time Series Insights è una piattaforma per l'archiviazione, la gestione, l'esecuzione di query e la visualizzazione di dati di serie temporali nel cloud.
-[Power bi](https://powerbi.microsoft.com) è uno strumento di analisi aziendale con funzionalità di visualizzazione avanzate che consente di condividere informazioni dettagliate e risultati nell'intera organizzazione. È ora possibile integrare entrambi i servizi per sfruttare al meglio le funzionalità di visualizzazione intrinseche di Time Series Insights e di Power BI.
+Azure Time Series Insights is a platform for storing, managing, querying, and visualizing time-series data in the cloud.
+[Power BI](https://powerbi.microsoft.com) is a business analytics tool with rich visualization capabilities that allows you to share insights and results across your organization.
+Both services can now be integrated to get the best of both Time Series Insights' inherent visualization capabilities as well as Power BI's.

 Si apprenderà come:

-* Connettersi Time Series Insights a Power BI tramite il connettore Cloud
+* Connect Time Series Insights to Power BI using the cloud connector
-* Creare oggetti visivi con i dati in Power BI
+* Create visuals with your data in Power BI
-* Pubblicare il report per Power BI e condividere con il resto dell'organizzazione
+* Publish the report to Power BI and share with the rest of your organization

-Alla fine, si apprenderà come visualizzare i dati delle serie temporali tramite Azure Time Series Insights e migliorarli con la visualizzazione dei dati avanzata e le funzionalità di condivisione semplici di Power BI.
+By the end, you'll learn how to visualize time-series data through Azure Time Series Insights and enhance it with the strong data visualization and easy sharing capabilities of Power BI.

-Assicurarsi di iscriversi per ottenere una [sottoscrizione gratuita di Azure](https://azure.microsoft.com/free/) , se non ne è già disponibile una.
+Make sure to sign up for a [free Azure subscription](https://azure.microsoft.com/free/) if you don't already have one.

 ## <a name="prerequisites"></a>Prerequisiti

-* Scaricare e installare la versione più recente di [Power bi desktop](https://powerbi.microsoft.com/downloads/)
+* Download and install the latest version of [Power BI Desktop](https://powerbi.microsoft.com/downloads/)
-* Avere o creare un' [istanza di Azure Time Series Insights Preview](time-series-insights-update-how-to-manage.md)
+* Have or create an [Azure Time Series Insights Preview instance](time-series-insights-update-how-to-manage.md)

 > [!IMPORTANT]
-> Il connettore Power BI è attualmente supportato in Time Series Insights anteprima ambienti con *pagamento in base* al consumo configurati per l' **archivio a caldo**.
+> The Power BI connector is presently supported in Time Series Insights Preview *pay-as-you-go* environments configured for **Warm Store**.

-## <a name="connect-data-from-time-series-insights-to-power-bi"></a>Connettere i dati da Time Series Insights a Power BI
+## <a name="connect-data-from-time-series-insights-to-power-bi"></a>Connect data from Time Series Insights to Power BI

-Per connettere l'ambiente di Time Series Insights al Power BI, attenersi alla procedura seguente:
+To connect your Time Series Insights environment to Power BI, follow these steps:

-1. Apri Esplora Time Series Insights
+1. Open Time Series Insights Explorer
-1. Esportare dati come query o come dati non elaborati
+1. Export data as a query or as raw data
-1. Apri Power BI Desktop
+1. Open Power BI Desktop
-1. Carica da query personalizzata
+1. Load from Custom Query

-### <a name="export-data-into-power-bi-desktop"></a>Esportare i dati in Power BI desktop
+### <a name="export-data-into-power-bi-desktop"></a>Export data into Power BI desktop

 Per iniziare:

-1. Aprire Esplora Time Series Insights Preview e curare i dati.
+1. Open the Time Series Insights Preview Explorer and curate your data.
-1. Dopo aver creato una vista soddisfatta, passare al menu a discesa **altre azioni** e fare clic su **Connetti a Power bi**.
+1. Dopo aver creato una vista soddisfatta, passare al menu a discesa **altre azioni** e selezionare **Connetti a Power bi**.

     [esportazione di ![Time Series Insights Preview Explorer](media/how-to-connect-power-bi/time-series-insights-export-option.png)](media/how-to-connect-power-bi/time-series-insights-export-option.png#lightbox)